International Ballroom B & C

 Anna-Lee Straatman, MLIS, is project manager at Centre for Research & Education on Violence against Women & Children, Western University for the Knowledge Hub project.
 She has been a contributor to the Learning Network project.
 Previously, she was project manager for the Canadian Domestic Homicide Prevention Initiative with Vulnerable Populations and an expert panel member of the Canadian Femicide Observatory for Justice and Accountability.
 Anna-Lee has conducted interviews with hundreds of survivors of child sexual abuse in institutions such as schools and religious institutions.

-RISE: Toward Evidence-Based Elder Mistreatment Prevention and Response
+An Evidence-Based Elder Mistreatment Prevention and Response Framework in the Community: Partnership Between RISE and EAPO

-Most Canadian communities lack a coordinated response to elder mistreatment.
+Most Canadian communities lack a dedicated, coordinated response to elder mistreatment.
 RISE is one of the first evidence-based programs, worldwide, dedicated to the prevention and response of elder mistreatment in the community, recently selected as a top intervention by the World Health Organization.
-Funded by the Public Health Agency of Canada, and in partnership with Elder Abuse Prevention Ontario (EAPO), RISE was developed as a solution to address this systems gap.
+Funded by the Public Health Agency of Canada, and in partnership with Elder Abuse Prevention Ontario (EAPO), the RISE-EAPO framework was developed as a solution to address this systems gap.
 Grounded in theory, research, and survivor input, RISE addresses harm at Relational, Individual, Social, and Environmental levels.
 Its four core components are: Repair Harm (restorative approaches), Inspire Change (motivational interviewing), Support Connection (teaming), and Empower Choice (client-centered).
-This presentation will highlight findings from a randomized control trial showing significant psychosocial improvements and share how RISE is being implemented across North America.
+This presentation will describe the RISE-EAPO elder mistreatment response framework, highlight findings from a randomized control trial showing significant psychosocial improvements, and share how RISE is being implemented across North America.

 Speakers